-Sustainability means healthy people, communities, and environments, now and in the future.
 Why incorporate sustainability into your organization’s operations and public programs?
 Sustainability initiatives can help your organization to build partnerships, create thematic connections among existing programs, improve operations, create community and promote learning, and contribute to a global conversation.
-Learn more:

 Sustainable Futures public programs

-The digital SustainABLE kit of activities and materials is available as a free download:
+The digital kit is available as a free download:

 This three-part series of online workshops supports NISE Network partners in engaging their staff, visitors, and communities in creating a sustainable future.
 The workshops were presented in 2020, and are available as recordings.

 The workshops provide an overview of sustainability, explain its relevance to museums, and highlight examples of sustainability in different museums.
 Participants also learn about NISE Network public programming resources.

 - Sustainability in museums around the world: Working together to create a sustainable future (recorded February 18, 2020)

 - Sustainability and museum operations: Practices, partnerships, and resources to help your organization become more sustainable (recorded February 25, 2020)